Maëva Coucke

 Maëva Coucke (born 28 June 1994) is a French model and beauty pageant titleholder who was crowned Miss France 2018.
 She represented France at Miss World 2018, where she placed in the top twelve, and also represented France at Miss Universe 2019, where she placed in the top ten.
 Coucke is the third Miss France winner from Nord-Pas-de-Calais within the span of four years, following Iris Mittenaere (2016) and Camille Cerf (2015).

 Early life and education

-Coucke was born in Fougères in Ille-et-Vilaine, and raised in Ferques in Pas-de-Calais.
-Her father is a gendarme, while her mother is a childcare assistant originally from Avesnes-sur-Helpe.
+Coucke was born in Fougères in the Ille-et-Vilaine department in Brittany.
+She spent the first six years of her life residing in the nearby town of Louvigné-du-Désert, before relocating with her family to the town of Ferques in the Pas-de-Calais department of Nord-Pas-de-Calais.
+Her father is a gendarme, while her mother is a childcare assistant originally from Avesnes-sur-Helpe in the Nord department.
 She has an older sister, Victoria, and a twin sister, Alizée.
 Her parents divorced when she was 13, and she was then raised by her mother.

+Coucke attended primary school and collège in Marquise, and later lycée at Lycée Giraux-Sannier in Saint-Martin-Boulogne.
 In 2011, Coucke participated in the Elite Model Look contest with her twin sister.
-She later received her baccalauréat with a focus in management in 2013.
-Then, Coucke received a BTS in international business in 2015.
+She received her baccalauréat with a focus in management in 2013, and after graduating, Coucke received a brevet de technicien supérieur (BTS) diploma in international business in 2015.
 In 2017, Coucke was a first year law student and wanted to become an in-house counsel.
-After being elected Miss France 2018, she decided to pursue an acting career.
+After becoming Miss France 2018, she stated that she hoped to pursue an acting career.

 She is a natural blonde, but has been dyeing her hair red since 2016.